Daniel Kolak

 Daniel Kolak (born 1955 in Zagreb, SR Croatia) is a Croatian-American philosopher who works primarily in philosophy of mind, personal identity, cognitive science, philosophy of science, philosophy of mathematics, philosophy of logic, philosophy of religion, and aesthetics.
-He is professor of philosophy at the William Paterson University of New Jersey and an Affiliate of the Rutgers University Center for Cognitive Science (RuCCS).
-Kolak is the founder of the philosophical therapy known as cognitive dynamics.
+He is professor of philosophy at the William Paterson University in New Jersey and an Affiliate of the Rutgers University Center for Cognitive Science (RuCCS).
+Kolak is the founder of the philosophical therapy known as "cognitive dynamics".

 Biography

 Kolak is a prolific philosopher, who has written more than thirty-five books and edited nearly two hundred.
 He is professor of philosophy at the William Paterson University of New Jersey (WPUNJ), where he chaired the Philosophy Department and founded and directed the WPUNJ cognitive science laboratory.
 He also directs research at the Brain Behavior Center and is an affiliate of Rutgers University's Center for Cognitive Science (RuCCS).
 Kolak's numerous articles, stories, essays, books, and other creative works bridge traditional philosophy with other areas of inquiry and expression, from neuroscience to quantum mechanics, from logic and mathematics to art, music, and literature.
 Among his best known works are I Am You: The Metaphysical Foundations for Global Ethics, Principles of Cognitive Science, a translation of Wittgenstein's Tractatus, Wisdom Without Answers, From the Presocratics to the Present, In Search of God: The Language and Logic of Belief, The Experience of Philosophy, Self, Cosmos, God, Self and Identity, and the novel In Search of Myself: Life, Death and Personal Identity.
 He is editor and chief programmer and designer of the interactive electronic library The Philosophy Source on CD-ROM, and was Series Editor of the Wadsworth Philosopher Series and Philosophical Topics.
 As Series Editor at Longman, he is currently bringing out new editions of the complete canon of philosophy from ancient times to the present.
 Translated into over a dozen languages, collectively his books have sold over a million copies worldwide.

 Kolak is the popularizer of the philosophy known as open individualism, which he developed along with his view of metaphysical subjectivism and the nonlocality of consciousness, according to which there exists but one numerically identical individual subject who is everyone.
 In his groundbreaking I Am You: the Metaphysical Foundations for Global Ethics, he writes: "The central thesis of I Am You - that we are all the same person - is apt to strike many readers as obviously false or even absurd.
 How could you be me and Hitler and Gandhi and Jesus and Buddha and Greta Garbo and everybody else in the past, present and future?
 In this book I explain how this is possible.
 Moreover, I show that this is the best explanation of who we are for a variety of reasons, not the least of which is that it provides the metaphysical foundations for global ethics."
 Variations on Kolak's theme have been voiced periodically throughout the ages (the Upanishads, Averroes, Giordano Bruno, Schopenhauer, Josiah Royce); more recently, physicists such as Erwin Schrödinger, Fred Hoyle, and Freeman Dyson have espoused it.